 This green paste is made from Japanese horseradish and contains a compound called isothiocyanate which prevents food poisoning by not letting the bacteria germinate.

 The strong taste also helps in boosting one’s appetite and reducing fish odor to make your mouth feel fresher.
+It can go with virtually any kind of sushi that you can think of.
+Just be careful and eat it in small amounts, as wasabi can be quite pungent and spicy if eaten in large volumes.

 3. Gari (Pickled Ginger)